jalanb/ackvim/README.md

 which searches all python files for any "import sys" or "from sys import", and vims those files with that search
 ## Install

-Clone the repository and source a file to add ackvim's command into `bash`
+Clone the repository and source a file to add `ackvim`'s command into `bash`
 ```shell
 git clone https://github.com/jalanb/ackvim.git
 source ackvim/ackvim.sh
 ```

-Merge ackvim's ackrc file into `ack`'s config file in $HOME
+Merge `ackvim`'s ackrc file into `ack`'s config file in $HOME

 ```shell
 vim -d ackvim/ackrc ~/.ackrc
 ```

 ## Options
-Because it needs to handle options for both `ack` and `vim`, ackvim provides only one option itself.
+Because it needs to handle options for both `ack` and `vim`, `ackvim` provides only one option itself.
 Rather it provides individual commands, such as the following which add filetype options to the `ack` command line

 command | filetype
 --------|---------